graniticio/granitic/doc/ref/ws-instrumentation.md

-It is also highly recommended that your  [instrument.RequestInstrumentationManager](https://godoc.org/github.com/graniticio/granitic/instrument#RequestInstrumentationManager) implements as many of Granitic's [lifecycle interfaces](ioc-lifecycle.md) as is appropriate, so that connections to your instrumentation services are created during application startup and pending data is not lost when your application shuts down.
+It is also highly recommended that your  [instrument.RequestInstrumentationManager](https://godoc.org/github.com/graniticio/granitic/instrument#RequestInstrumentationManager) implements as many of Granitic's [lifecycle interfaces](ioc-lifecycle.md) as is appropriate, so that connections to your instrumentation service are created during application startup and pending data is not lost when your application shuts down.